 Any area can get equipment installations.
 This is a stand-alone system, running only on battery power that is charged by a solar panel.
 The Campbell instruments have been refined over the years to be low power consumers, so small installations like these can run from solar power only.

 If commercial power is not available, remote sites can still be outfitted with monitoring devices.
 Keeping a battery charged with a solar panel is relatively easy because of the low power consumption of Campbell gear.

 Some sites may need to be self supporting, and we've found a three-posted structure provides all the support needed.

-Any site that must observe and report water levels must have accurate datum information.
+Any site that has to observe and report accurate water levels should have precise elevation data.
 Survey information must be available at or near the site, so that staff gauges can be calibrated to represent precise levels.
-The data logger system will have to be set to these observed levels when maintenance is performed.
+The elevation data in the monitoring or control system should be set to these observed levels when maintenance is performed.